 14. See an Olympic-sized fish.
 Critics may say that you would do better to take a day trip to Bilbao to see his architecturally stunning Guggenheim, but Frank Gehry’s sculpture is impressive at the very least.
 The gold finish on the scales glistens in the sun and it is perfectly located in the beach area of the city.
 A combination of Mediterranean tradition and high art, this is Barcelona, after all…

 15. There are plenty of bars and cafes to keep you refreshed.
 Barceloneta, the whole beach area, has plenty of bars to satisfy your taste and satiate your thirst.
 The one in the photo is just one of the many on the seafront.
 Have a wander and find your own favourite.
 Icebarcelona is recommended as a great place to chill out…

 16. You have museums to visit if you tire of the beach, the architecture, the street art and the buzzing nightlife.
 The National Art Museum of Catalonia is located on the steps leading up Mont Juic to the Olympic Park.
 Featuring art from the Middle Ages to the Present Day, revel in a treasure chest of art from across the ages.

 17. Barcelona is an Olympic city.
 Home to the 1992 Olympics, you can visit the Olympic Park and ‘Poble Espanyol’, a replica of a traditional Spanish village.
 Walk in the footsteps of champions and go Spanish at the same time!

 18. You can visit the Olympic Stadium.
-But don’t forgot to stop to take some photos.
+But don’t forget to stop to take some photos.

-19. The views across the city allow you to take it all in.
+19. The views of the city allow you to take it all in.
 The Olympic Park is not only about sport…this is a place where you will get sweeping views across the city.

 20. Barcelona has excellent bone structure, so it is as beautiful under grey skies as it is in black and white or even technicolour…Visit now!